emarpaz/emarpaz.github.io/index.md

 In 2018 I was awarded the Dow Masters Sustainability Fellowship at the University of Michigan and was involved in a 1-year long project working with a client.
 Together with my multidisciplinary team, we wrote this report for our client, [Isla Urbana](https://islaurbana.org/english/), where we detailed our findings and recommendations that would help them conceptualize a _conflict and concensus_ map among actors in eight axes of Mexico City's water sector.
 Isla Urbana oversaw the development of the project from framing the objective and the data collection approach to analysis.
 This report was not peer-reviewed.

-Ellen Abrams, Emily Plfeiderer, **Ernesto F. Martinez Paz**, Rachel Gutfreund.
+- Ellen Abrams, Emily Plfeiderer, **Ernesto F. Martinez Paz**, Rachel Gutfreund.
 "Building sustainable water policy through mapping Mexico City’s water sector."
 [Read About It Here!](https://graham.umich.edu/activity/18066)

----

-We presented our findings at the annual Dow Sustainability Symposium.
+We presented our findings at the annual Dow Sustainability Symposium:
-- Ellen Abrams, Emily Plfeiderer., **Ernesto F. Martinez Paz**, Rachel Gutfreund.
-"Building sustainable water policy through mapping Mexico City’s water sector." _Dow Sustainability Symposium_.
+- Ellen Abramos, Emily Plfeiderer, **Ernesto F. Martinez Paz**, Rachel Gutfreund.
+"Building Sustainable water policy through mapping Mexico City's water sector." _Dow Sustainability Symposium_.
 Ann Arbor, Michigan.
 December 2018.
 [Slides](/pdf/Team 3_Isla Urbana_Final Dow Presentation.pdf)
----

 We presented our preliminary results on a poster presentation at the Sustainability and Development Conference in Ann Arbor.
 - Ellen Abrams, Emily Plfeiderer., **Ernesto F. Martinez Paz**, Rachel Gutfreund.
 "Building sustainable water policy through mapping Mexico City’s water sector." _Sustainability and Development Conference_.
 Ann Arbor, Michigan.
 October 2018.
 [Poster]

 ---